-- H. Encourage waste minimization, recycling, reuse, and Best Management Practices (BMPs) through pollution prevention activities; and - H. Incorporate into the program revisions to the General Pretreatment Regulations for Existing and New Sources of Pollution (40 CFR 403), published October 14, 2005, a copy of which is included in Appendix A of this document.
+H. Incorporate into the program revisions to the General Pretreatment Regulations for Existing and New Sources of Pollution (40 CFR 403), published October 14, 2005, a copy of which is included in Appendix A of this document.

-All Industrial Users (IUs) are subject to the prohibited discharge standards found in Section 70-87.1 of the-codes PTO.
-Some Industrial Users IUs discharging wastewater into the POTWs may be required by CWL to obtain Industrial Wastewater Discharge Permits (permits).
+All Industrial Users (IUs) are subject to the prohibited discharge standards found in Section 70-87 (1) of the PTO.
+IUs discharging wastewater into the POTWs may be required by CWL to obtain Industrial Wastewater Discharge Permits (permits).
 The discharge of specific pollutants into the POTWs by IUs may either be prohibited or regulated in accordance with TBLLs, BMPs, or other measures established by resolution of the Board through the Jonesboro Municipal Code; state and local laws or regulations; or National Pretreatment Regulations and Categorical Standards.